Houston Gaines: Career

+Gaines at a University of Georgia College Republicans event, 2024.

 In 2017, at age 22, Gaines ran in a special election for the Georgia House of Representatives and was defeated by Democrat Deborah Gonzalez.
 On November 6, 2018, Gaines defeated Gonzalez in a rematch of their 2017 race and became a Republican member of the Georgia House of Representatives for District 117, winning with 53.55% of the votes.
 On November 3, 2020, as an incumbent, Gaines won the election and continued serving District 117.
 Gaines defeated Mokah Jasmine Johnson with 56.58% of the votes.

 In the 2022 Georgia House of Representatives election he was redistricted to District 120.
 The 117th district was held by Republican Lauren Daniel.

 In 2023, Gaines helped introduce legislation to create a panel that would give the state more oversight over district attorneys and make it easier for residents to recall prosecutors.
-Gaines pushed for the legislation following news that Fulton County District Attorney Fani Willis was considering whether to seek criminal charges against Donald Trump over his efforts to overturn Georgia’s 2020 presidential election, saying, “It is past time we take on rogue prosecutors in Georgia who are putting lives in danger every single day.”
+Gaines pushed for the legislation following criticism that Athens-Clarke County District Attorney Deborah Gonzalez, who lost her state House seat to Gaines in 2018, was mismanaging her office, saying, “It is past time we take on rogue prosecutors in Georgia who are putting lives in danger every single day.”
 In May 2023, Georgia Governor Brian Kemp signed the bill into law, establishing the Prosecuting Attorneys Qualifications Commission (PAQC).

+In 2026, Gaines along with another Republican candidate, Jim Kingston, received over one million dollars in campaign funding by Leading the Future super PAC backed by Andreessen Horowitz and Palantir co-founder Joe Lansdale.